"THE TRUTH PASSES ACROSS FIRE WITHOUT BURNING" (Rwandan & Burundian Proverb)

 He was advisor or expert for international NGOs, the Belgian Ministry of Foreign Affairs, The World Bank, The International Growth Center, the International Criminal Tribunal for Rwanda (ICTR) and a postdoctoral fellow at the Fund for Scientific Research - Flanders (FWO) and the Program on Order, Conflict and Violence (OCV), Yale University.

 His work was awarded the United States African Studies Association Graduate Student Paper Prize and the Auschwitz Foundation Prize.
 His book Inside Rwanda's Gacaca Courts won the 2017 Bethwell A. Ogot Book Prize.

-He has published numerous reports and articles for such publications as African Affairs, Journal of Modern African Studies, Critique of Anthropology or The International Journal of Transitional Justice and is the co-editor of Genocide, Risk and Resilience and author of Inside Rwanda's Gacaca Courts.
+He has published numerous reports and articles for such publications as World Development, Journal of Peace Research, Development & Change, Journal of Refugee Studies, Journal of East African Studies, African Affairs, Journal of Modern African Studies, Critique of Anthropology or The International Journal of Transitional Justice and is the co-editor of Genocide, Risk and Resilience and author of Inside Rwanda's Gacaca Courts.

 Trust in the aftermath of genocide - Journal of Peace Research

 Why secondary towns can be important for poverty reduction - WD